Helloworld910/text-network-analysis-workshop/README.md

 # text-network-analysis-workshop
-This repository contains the code for my workshop on text network analysis.
+This repository contains the code and presentation for my workshop on text network analysis.